NCBI-Codeathons/Marker-Gene-Validator/README.md

 	-The datasets provide the nucleotide sequence, protein sequence and associated metadata -From the datasets the information needed for the next steps can be extracted.
-		-after extraction check the metadata table  (good way check query is providing what you are expecting):
+		-after extraction check the metadata table  (check query is providing what you are expecting):
 			-product names
 			-gene names
 	-Extract protein fasta set and check fasta headers.  (may need script in case something changes in the future)

 		>YP_003667946.1 cytochrome b (mitochondrion) [Carassius gibelio]

-	-Split at this point into different TAXIDs due to limitations of alighments and BLAST (?)

 *We can extract the full data set*